 Causes of decline

 Among the reasons for Dan-Air's decline was the lack of vertical integration with a UK tour operator. the company had contracts with 130 Tour Operators many of whom did not charter a full aircraft.
-The company claimed that this suited it, as they could offer the spare capacity to other small Tour Operators, who also could not justify chartering a full aircraft.
+The company claimed that this suited them, as they could offer the spare capacity to other smaller Tour Operators, who also could not justify chartering a full aircraft.
 Dan-Air was the last major independent provider of charter airline seats to numerous large, medium-sized and small tour companies in the UK and overseas.
 This was at a time when most UK Tour Operators had set up their own airlines.
 Thomson had started Britannia Airways early on in its history.
 In 1978 Air Europe was launched with many executives on the board having been former Dan-Air directors.
-Many flight deck crew and cabin crew were also poached.
 Harry Goodman's 'Intasun Holidays' were Dan-Air's biggest contractor.
 Although Air Europe started with only two aircraft, its expansion caused a major dent in Dan-Air's business.
 Owners Abroad was another large company Dan-Air worked with.
 In 1987 they too launched their own airline; Air 2000.
 Cosmos holidays used Monarch who initially were a small airline.
 With backing from Cosmos, they were able to increase their fleet and utilize them with Cosmos passengers.
-Another major blow came when Airtours, a Manchester based Tour Operator launched its own airline Airtours.
-Once again, poaching Dan-Air staff and chipping away at the number of aircraft they would charter from Dan-Air.
+Another major blow came when Airtours, a Manchester based Tour Operator launched its own airline - Airtours.
+Once again chipping away at the number of aircraft that they would charter from Dan-Air.
 These companies then competed with Dan-Air for the bulk of these, and other operators' business, leading to a decline in utilisation and rates.
 This resulted in a decline in Dan-Air's importance as a business partner for these tour operators, reducing its status from main to marginal provider.
 Air Europe even dropped Dan-Air Engineering as it's preferred engineering company.
 It appeared that Dan-Air was being attacked on all fronts.
 The privatisation of the hitherto state owned British Airways was a tremendous blow to all airlines.
 None more so than Dan-Air.
 British Airways had not only a huge network and fleet, but, when privatised, got it all for free.
 A share option to the public gave BA a massive cash injection.

 Another reason was that its fleet contained too many different, incompatible aircraft types.
 Some of these aircraft were older and less efficient than those operated by competitors such as Air Europe.
 Consequently, the Dan-Air fleet was costlier to operate and maintain.
 The Boeing 727s, which Dan-Air continued to acquire throughout the 1980s, including some on unfavourable leases, proved a financial millstone.
 Air Europe had made disparaging comments to the press that they would not be using Dan-Air's aircraft in future as they were 'Old, gas guzzling jets.'
 To some extent this was true.
 Newer types had been introduced in the 1980s.
 The Boeing 737 and BAe146 aircraft performed well and were comparable to any similar aircraft operated by rival airlines.
 Britannia and Air Europe had purchased newer, larger Boeing 757 and 767 aircraft.
 It was said by Dan-Air's last chairman David James "The Boeing 727s were a terrible burdon.
 They were so expenive to fly. we were flying them just to pay to keep them flying."
 The variety of different aircraft had, in the 1970s and 80s been a major selling point.
 No other airline could offer charterers availability from 44 seats, through 89-119 with 1-11s and up to 189 with Boeing 727.
 The aircraft fleets were managed separately, almost as airlines within airlines.
 By the 1980s most UK charter airlines were operating Boeing 737 200 series on all flights.